Ty France Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.24 team ERA that ranks 18th across all MLB pitching staffs.
+- The Angels have the 18th-ranked team ERA across all league pitching staffs (4.27).

-- Angels pitchers combine to rank 15th in baseball in home runs allowed (69 total, 1.1 per game).
+- Angels pitchers combine to surrender 70 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- The left-hander last pitched on Saturday against the Houston Astros, when he threw 3 1/3 innings, allowing six earned runs while giving up eight hits.
+- The right-hander last appeared on Sunday against the Houston Astros, when he threw six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.